3 October 2011

 • Multiple searches: Audrey Collins explains why you must use all versions of what appears to be the same index or database.

-• Timelines: To understand your family history in the context of local, national or world events, use timelines such as those at Timelines of History (recommended by Joan Miller).
+• Timelines: To understand your family history in the context of local, national or world events, use timelines such as those at Timelines of History.

 • Queensland news is in today's edition of Queensland Genealogy.